 - The “Scientific” permit is for academics wishing to carry out research or teaching activities at an institution of higher education in France.
 The latter must issue the applicant with a hosting agreement, which then needs to be endorsed by the French Consulate in the applicant’s home country.
 The work permit itself is issued at the préfecture de police in Paris.

 - Entrepreneurs, investors, etc. who would like to carry out a specific project with the aim of furthering the economic development of France and/or their country of origin can apply for a “Skills and Talents” permit.
-The application procedure is slightly more long-winded and complicated than that for other permits, as it requires the submission of a project briefing paper to the French Consulate or to the préfecture de police in Paris.
+The application procedure is slightly more complicated than that for other permits, as it requires the submission of a project briefing paper to the French Consulate or to the préfecture de police in Paris.
 If the applicant is successful, family members will automatically receive a “Private and Family Life” permit.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.